Student spotlight

 Hans Alday, health sciences student

 As a health sciences student in the Rady Faculty of Health Sciences you will learn about the determinants of health from combined science and social science disciplines.
 Understanding the determinants of health will provide insight into how to maintain optimum health at an individual and community level.
-Graduates may work in health and social programming, policy, research laboratories, or pursue further education to become a professional health care practitioner (e.g. genetic counselling, medicine, physician assistant, physiotherapy, occupational therapy).
+Graduates may work in health and social programming, policy development, research laboratories, obtain further education as a graduate student to pursue a Masters or Ph.D. in health-related disciplines, or to become a professional health care practitioner (e.g., genetic counselling, medicine, physician assistant, physiotherapy, occupational therapy), or to work in Provincial diagnostic laboratories.

 ACADEMIC SUCCESS